 Blepharitis is a general terms for chronic inflammation of the eyelid margin.
 It is a common cause of dry eye disease.
 Symptoms include irritated, red, itchy or stinging eyes and eyelids, as well as variable vision.

 Anterior blepharitis is a sub-type of this condition generally caused by an over-colonisation of microorganisms along the lid margin, particularly along the eyelashes and the eyelash follicles.
 These microscopic creatures release toxins which trigger inflammation along the eyelids.

 One organism that can cause blepharitis are Demodex: small mites that live on our skin and hair follicles.
 Demodex mites are more common on our bodies as we get older; they can be found on everyone over the age of 70!
 Demodex are resilient to conventional treatments and require a more specific approach, often involving tea-tree oil.
 Examination of the eyelashes under microscope is often needed to visualise the mites and make the diagnosis.

-Treatments for blepharitis typically involves daily lid hygiene with a eyelid scrub such as Sterilid or Oust.
+Treatments for anterior blepharitis typically involves daily lid hygiene with a eyelid scrub such as Sterilid or Oust.
 Many patients with moderate to severe blepharitis benefit from BlephEx micro-dermal abrasion treatments, carried out in the practice by our therapeutic optometrist Mr Alex Petty.
 These treatments use a medical grade rotating micro-sponge to remove stubborn debris and organisms along the eyelid margin.
 Like dry eye, blepharitis symptoms will return if treatments are stopped, so ongoing routine management at home is required.